Geostatistic/steno3dpy/docs/content/quickstart.rst

-Example `Jupyter notebooks <http://jupyter.readthedocs.io/en/latest/install.html>`_ can be `cloned <https://github.com/aranzgeo/steno3d-notebooks>`_ or you can follow along `online <http://mybinder.org/repo/aranzgeo/steno3d-notebooks>`_ with the First Project below
+Example `Jupyter notebooks <http://jupyter.readthedocs.io/en/latest/install.html>`_ can be `cloned <https://github.com/aranzgeo/steno3d-notebooks>`_ so you can follow along with the First Project below

 .. code::